-The small Western Cape province of South Africa is a mountainous region that is ideal for growing this higher altitude plant.
+The small Western Cape province of South Africa is a mountainous region ideal for growing this higher-altitude plant.

 Within the Cederberg area of this region, most of the world's production of rooibos is grown and cultivated.
-The Mediterranean climate and acidic sandy soil make it a perfect region for rooibos to thrive.
+The Mediterranean climate and acidic sandy soil make it a perfect part of rooibos to thrive.

-In recent years, farmers have feared that weather extremes are threatening the rooibos crops.
+In recent years, farmers have feared that weather extremes threaten rooibos crops.
 Freezing temperatures during the winter were rare until recently.

-According to rooibos farmer, Willem Engelbrecht, “In the past we used to plough the soil, these days we plow less and we keep material on the soil to act as isolation, basically to preserve the moisture.”
+According to rooibos farmer Willem Engelbrecht, “In the past we used to plow the soil, these days we plow less, and we keep material on the soil to act as isolation, basically to preserve the moisture.”

 Many farmers wonder how much longer they can adapt to the evolving weather conditions.

 The best rooibos farmers rotate crops every 4 - 7 years.
 It takes approximately 1 - 2 years before the soil is ready for a rooibos tree.

 Traditional rooibos leaves are harvested by hand and cut into 5 mm pieces.

 Then the farmer adds water to the heap of leaves and bruises them to enhance the oxidation process.
 While fermenting (or “sweating”) for 8 - 24 hours, the leaves turn red and brown, enhancing the flavor.